fdekeers/mozart-container/README.md

 - 35000:35000
 - 36000:36000

-Notes:

-On MacOS, additional necessary tools are installed during the execution of the script:
+Note: Additional necessary tools are installed during the execution of the script:
 - [Homebrew](https://brew.sh/index_fr), a package manager to install other software
 - `socat`, a tool to forward sockets
 - A [X11](https://en.wikipedia.org/wiki/X_Window_System) server for MacOS,
     [XQuartz](https://www.xquartz.org/),
     that provides GUI capabilities to applications inside containers.